Australia's CSL, Ansell join global medical response to Ebola

-SYDNEY (Reuters) - Australian biotech firm CSL Ltd, the world’s second-biggest blood products maker, said on Friday it’s working on a plasma product to treat Ebola following a request from the Bill & Melinda Gates Foundation, part of a growing commercial response to the deadly outbreak.
+SYDNEY, Oct 17 (Reuters) - Australian biotech firm CSL Ltd , the world’s second-biggest blood products maker, said on Friday it’s working on a plasma product to treat Ebola following a request from the Bill & Melinda Gates Foundation, part of a growing commercial response to the deadly outbreak.

 The Australian government has faced criticism from political opponents for refusing to send medical personnel to West Africa where Ebola has killed nearly 4,500 people and for donating just A$18 million ($15.7 million) to help fight the worst outbreak of the disease since the 1970s.

-But the country’s private sector has been stepping up its involvement in what is slowly becoming a coordinated global response of governments, non-governmental organizations and private companies.
+But the country’s private sector has been stepping up its involvement in what is slowly becoming a coordinated global response of governments, non-governmental organisations and private companies.

 CSL spokeswoman Sharon McHale told Reuters that the charity of Microsoft Corp founder Bill Gates asked it to “explore if we can develop a plasma product for Ebola treatment”.